muir/drbd-lxd/README.md

 of ephemeral (DRBD) filesystems.
 Even extracting the binaries from a snap doesn't work as they don't honor the `PATH` environment variable.

 Since we're installing LXD manually, we can use the latest version.
+Note: Ubuntu 18.04 includes lxd as a regular package, but the version is too old to support routed networking.

 ## Build LXC/LXD from source